Lara Croft Tomb Raider: The Cradle of Life

 Is it any good?

-LARA CROFT TOMB RAIDER: THE CRADLE OF LIFE has a better plot, better characters, and better acting than the first movie, but let's be honest about it -- no one is going to see this movie for the plot, characters, and acting.
+It has a better plot, better characters, and better acting than the first movie, but let's be honest -- no one is going to see this movie for the plot, characters, and acting.
 The audience for this movie wants to see the movie version of the popular computer game, with Angelina Jolie in very tight clothes decking, kicking, and shooting as many bad guys as possible.
 All of that is there, and the distractions of plot, character, and acting barely get in the way.

 Director Jan de Bont ("Twister," "Speed") knows how to stage action, and there are some genuine thrills, especially when Lara and Terry don flying suits that have them soaring through the air like Rocky the Flying Squirrel.
 Jolie is always fun to watch.
 But the computer-game origins of the movie are replicated in the staged level-style series of action sequences, and that removes any narrative momentum.